-1. Introduction
+1 Introduction

-Recent advances in technology miniaturization, wireless networking and sensor technology combined with contemporary research unveil the integration of Wireless Sensor Networks (WSNs) at a global scale to a tighter coupling between the virtual and real world [1][2].
-This reveals the vision of future physical environments, specifically, Smart Space (SS) communications.
-Smart space is a defined physical space (e.g. home, building, office) with pervasive, ubiquitous and context-aware capabilities and thus providing automatic and adaptive services to its users.
-There is a profound research on smart spaces, nevertheless solution approaches are designed mostly for smart space network that is composed of rather high capacity wireless handheld devices (e.g. notebooks) [1].
-The aim of this paper is to facilitate and integrate low capacity wireless sensor nodes to form smart spaces while efficiently taking into account the communication reliability and resources usage which is crucial for a smart space of wirelessly connected resource-constrained sensor nodes.
+Recent advances in technology miniaturisation, wireless networking and sensor technology combined with contemporary research unveil the integration of wireless sensor networks (WSNs) at a global scale to a tighter coupling between the virtual and real world [1, 2].
+This reveals the vision of future physical environments, specifically, smart space (SS) communications.
+Smart space is a defined physical space (e.g. home, building, office) with pervasive, ubiquitous and context-aware capabilities and thus providing automatic and adaptive services to its users by means of wirelessly connected sensor nodes [2].
 These sensor nodes may have various capabilities of sensing, actuating, communicating and computing.
-In low power WSNs, the unreliability of the links and the limitations of all resources bring considerable complications to routing [3].
-Even though most deployed WSNs use stationary nodes or have low mobility, the channel conditions vary due to effects such as asymmetrical low-power radio performance, or multipath fading effects which alter the patterns of radio wave reflections [3][4].
-Since sensor nodes are typically battery-powered and ongoing maintenance may be impracticable, the progressive reduction of the residual power needs to be considered jointly with other factors as an essential factor in the parent selection process to control nodes' energy drain in favour of the extension of the lifetime of the individual nodes and for the achievement of reliable load balancing and consistent energy usage within the entire network [5].
+In lowpower WSNs, the unreliability of the links and the limitations of all resources bring considerable complications to routing [1, 3].
+Even though most deployed WSNs use stationary nodes or have low mobility, the channel conditions vary due to the effects such as asymmetrical low-power radio performance or multipath fading effects, which alter the patterns of radio wave reflections [3, 4].
+Since sensor nodes are typically battery-powered and the ongoing maintenance may be impracticable, the progressive reduction of the residual power needs to be considered jointly with other factors as an essential factor in the parent selection process to control nodes' energy drain to ensure the achievement of reliable load balancing for the extension of the lifetime of the individual nodes and consistent energy usage within the entire network [5-7].

 In a context-aware system with thousands of data items describing the current situation, it is obvious that this data needs to be filtered and aggregated in order to distribute the processing and the traffic efficiently.
-The need to aggregate data exists also from the perspective of the WSN since energy is limited and there is a strong requirement to reduce communication traffic.
-However, the main drawbacks of the existing reliability-oriented routing protocols for WSNs are that they are merely based on link quality estimations, they are unaware of the communication patterns and the energy status of relay sensor nodes and they do not explicitly pursue balanced energy usage in their routing schemes [3][5].
+The need to aggregate data exists also from the perspective of the WSN, since energy is limited and there is a strong requirement to reduce communication traffic.
+However, the main drawbacks of the existing reliability-oriented routing protocols for WSNs are merely based on link quality estimations, they are unaware of the communication patterns and the energy status of relay sensor nodes and they do not explicitly pursue balanced energy usage in their routing schemes [3, 5].
 This results in the arbitrary routing of traffic to sensor nodes with potentially low energy capacity.
-Consequently these overloaded relay sensor nodes deplete their residual power faster than their peer nodes.
-This significantly reduces the life time of these sensor nodes and can adversely affect the entire WSN.
-This paper focuses on the development of a reliable, balanced energy dissipation scheme for network lifetime maximization.
-The routing scheme is a hybrid which combines the reliability metrics of
+Consequently, these overloaded relay sensor nodes deplete their residual power faster than their peer nodes.
+This significantly reduces the lifetime of these sensor nodes and can adversely affect the entire network [3, 5, 7].